chethansv98/CalculatorBehaviour/addition.md

 # Addition

+## Scenarios

-add two positive numbers Given The calculator is ON
+### Scenario: Addition of two positive numbers

+  Given The calculator is ON
   When I type in "positive number"
   And I press "plus"
   And I type in "positive number"
   And I press "equals"
   Then I see the "added number" as the result

-## Scenarios

 ### Scenario: Addition of two negative numbers

   Given The calculator is ON
-  When I type in "positive number"
+  When I type in "negative number"
   And I press "plus"
-  And I type in "positive number"
+  And I type in "negative number"
   And I press "equals"
   Then I see the "added number" as the result